Can Ratification of an Amendment to the Constitution Be Made to Depend on a Referendum?, 29 Yale Law Journal 821 (1920)

 Date of Authorship for this Version

 Taft, William Howard, "Can Ratification of an Amendment to the Constitution Be Made to Depend on a Referendum?"
 (1920).
 Faculty Scholarship Series.
-Paper 3935.
+3935.